Product Development

 Common Status Report Mistakes

-Status reports often fail because of structural problems rather than lack of information.
-These mistakes make reports harder to write and less useful to readers.
+Status reports usually fail on structure, not information.
+These are the patterns that make them harder to write and less useful to read.

-Inconsistent information across reports creates confusion when different stakeholders receive conflicting updates.
-When your executive summary says a feature shipped but your engineering report mentions remaining work, stakeholders waste time reconciling differences.
-This often happens when you write reports at different times or copy-paste without checking for consistency.
+Inconsistent information across reports.
+When the executive summary says a feature shipped but the engineering report lists remaining work, readers waste time reconciling the difference.
+This usually comes from writing versions at different times without checking them against each other.

-Generic summaries provide so little specific information that stakeholders can't take action or make decisions.
-"Good progress this sprint" or "working on several features" tells readers nothing useful.
+Generic summaries.
+"Good progress this sprint" tells readers nothing.
 Specific outcomes, metrics, and next steps make reports worth reading.

 Managing Multiple Status Reports